How To Prepare Your House Against Looters

 Let the areas between windows grow up with brambles.
 Place a low wire entanglement with short stakes and barbed wire where you let the grass grow to conceal it.

-You can also buy a window covering that’s actually pretty inexpensive to “help” prevent your windows from being broken with say a chair or large object.
+You can also buy a window covering that’s pretty inexpensive to “help” prevent your windows from being broken by a chair or large object.
 It’s called a window security film.
-Now, let’s be clear here, it’s not an armored car set up, so to speak.
+Now, let’s be clear here: It’s not an armored car set up, so to speak.

-I did hear from a reader who uses it on all of her windows because it helped during an earthquake, whereas, less of the glass shattered everywhere.
-It still broke but it was easier to clean up.
+I heard from a reader who uses it on all of her windows because it helps during an earthquake, so less glass shatters everywhere.
+It still broke, but it was easier to clean up.
 In other words, it may stop the glass from becoming projectiles.
 I highly recommend getting the higher 8-12 mil thick safety film.

-Keep in mind, it is a security safety film and not a window as you see at your local bank drive-through.
-Most of those are bullet-proof.
-This security safety film is not bullet-proof, BUT it may discourage a looter from trying to get into your home because it may take longer to break through your windows.
+Remember that it is a security safety film, not a window, as you see at your local bank drive-through.
+Most of those are bulletproof.
+This security safety film is not bulletproof, but it may discourage a looter from trying to get into your home because it may take longer to break through your windows.

 An Alert

 The next thing you want to do is be alerted when there is an intruder.
-These things may not be obvious but can deter looters and make sure you know when you need to be on the defense.
+These things may not be obvious, but they can deter looters and ensure you know when to be on the defense.
 You need a noisemaker, whether it’s a flock of geese, a dog, or just some old cans strung on a wire.

 You need something that tells you someone is there.
 Keep it normal and don’t draw attention to it.